linux-nvme/nvme-cli/doc/rst/linux.rst

   Retain asynchronous events

 ``struct nvme_lba_status_log **log``
-  On success, set to the value of the allocated and retreived log.
+  On success, set to the value of the allocated and retrieved log.

 **Return**